thomaspoignant/go-feature-flag/README.md

     <a href="https://github.com/avelino/awesome-go/#server-applications"><img src="https://awesome.re/mentioned-badge-flat.svg" alt="Mentioned in Awesome Go"></a>
 </p>

-A feature flag solution, with YAML file in the backend (S3, GitHub, HTTP, local file ...).
+A feature flag solution, with only a file _(`YAML`, `JSON` or `TOML`)_ in the backend.
-No server to install, just add a file in a central system *(HTTP, S3, GitHub, ...)* and all your services will react to the changes of this file.
+No server to install, just add a file in a central system *(HTTP, S3, GitHub, Local file ...)* and all your services will react to the changes of this file.

 If you are not familiar with feature flags also called feature Toggles you can read this [article of Martin Fowler](https://www.martinfowler.com/articles/feature-toggles.html)